L13/vscode-projects/README.md

 ### Favorites Context menu

 * `Open` - Open the favorite project in the current window.
 Ignores `l13Projects.openInNewWindow`.
-* `Open in new Window` - Open the favorite project in a new window.
+* `Open in New Window` - Open the favorite project in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Add to Group` - Add a project, repository or workspace to a favorite group.
 * `Open in Terminal` - Opens the favorite project in the VS Code terminal.
 * `Assign to Slot` - Assign the folder, workspace or project to slot 1 - 9 to open it with a keyboard shortcut.